 A DEX swap settles its token movement in nested internal calls; an event-log-only feed sees the receipt, not the execution.
 SQD serves logs, transactions, traces, and state diffs from one endpoint, across 225+ networks, so the path of a swap or a liquidation is in scope, not out of reach.

-Most of what a DeFi transaction does happens inside it, not as it.
 A Uniswap swap routed through three contracts is one submitted transaction and a tree of internal calls underneath; a Compound liquidation moves value through delegate calls across several contracts.
-An indexer that only reads event logs never sees those calls.
+An indexer that only reads event logs sees the receipt each contract emitted, never the calls that moved the value, so the swap path and the liquidation path stay out of reach.
+Reconstructing them, or catching a new pool the moment its factory deploys it, means reading the execution itself.
+SQD serves logs, transactions, traces, and state diffs from one endpoint across 225+ networks.

-The gap is measurable.
+The gap between the receipt and the execution is measurable.
 Over 20 Ethereum blocks (21,000,000 to 21,000,020), USDC was the direct recipient of 66 transactions but was called 260 times once internal calls are counted.
 The 194-call difference happened inside transactions aimed at routers, aggregators, and multisigs, and a transaction filter cannot see any of it.

 Trace-level data is what production indexers run on: GMX moved multichain perp data off subgraphs, Curvance indexes on Monad, and Levr.Bet runs prediction-market data on SQD.